What is Dysautonomia?

 What is sleep apnea?

-Sleap apnea describes a condition where breathing stops occur during sleep (apnea).
+Sleap apnea describes a condition in which breathing stops (apnea) occur during sleep.

 There are two different types: